 Return to top

-As an integral department of the Carnegie Institute of Technology and a collaboration of the School of Computer Science, the Tepper School of Business and the Heinz College, the INI’s professional degree programs represent an exceptional fusion of technologies, economics and policies of secure communication networks and systems.
+As an integral department of the College of Engineering and a collaboration of the School of Computer Science, the Tepper School of Business and the Heinz College, the INI’s professional degree programs represent an exceptional fusion of technologies, economics and policies of secure communication networks and systems.

 Pittsburgh–Silicon Valley M.S. in Information Technology (MSIT) Programs